SamuelSwartzberg/flashcardifying_text_temp/ling.md

 # syntax

-Syntax is the study of how words and morphemes form larger units such as phrases and sentences.
+fronting something is movving it to the front of the sentence Syntax is the study of how words and morphemes form larger units such as phrases and sentences.
 Morphosyntax is where morphology and syntax interset.